top of page

 From 150 mg aliquots of dry, neat powder

-Calibration standards supplied as high-purity polymer powders, available in 15 different polymer types.
+Calibration standards supplied as high-purity polymer powders, available in more than 20 different polymer types.

 Ideal for direct Py-GC-MS calibration or for preparing custom dispersions and solutions tailored to specific workflows.
 As neat powders, they can be readily adapted for method development, recovery tests, spike additions, and positive controls.